dcndn4/FinTech-BC-Final-IndStudy/README.md

 # Robo Reminder
-This project - a continuation of HW 10 AWS Unit 13 - its to support the process of a new accounting employee who has daily tasks that she doesn't want to miss on any day.
+This project - a continuation of HW 10 AWS Unit 13 - and even though it hasn't been that long, feels like forever ago!
+How does this all work again?
+Yikes.

+This project is to support the process of a new accounting employee who has daily tasks that she doesn't want to miss on any day.
 So she has requested this robo-reminder, which she can run towards the end of the day, to make sure she hasn't missed anything.

 The more I think about it, the ongoing utility becomes clear.
 It's changing in my imagination to more of an ongoing process.